How to Budget in 5 Steps — and Answers to Budgeting FAQs

 Credit card payments

-Variable expenses are trickier to nail down because you pay a different amount each month.
-To get around this, look at the last 6-12 months for each expense and find the average monthly cost over that period.
+Variable expenses are trickier to nail down because you pay a different monthly amount.
+To get around this, look at the last six to 12 months of your bank statements and find the average monthly cost for each expense over that period.

 For example, if you spent $3,500 on groceries over the past six months, your monthly grocery expenses would be $583.33 per month ($3,500/6).